Tackle heavy-duty jobs in these big trucks.

 Owning a heavy-duty truck doesn't mean that you have to give up a comfortable on-road experience.
-The Dodge Ram 2500 delivers brute strength and a great ride with a standard five-link coil-spring rear suspension (2017–2018 models) that reduces overall friction and harshness, regardless of load.
+The Ram 2500 delivers brute strength and a great ride with a standard five-link coil-spring rear suspension (2017–2018 models) that reduces overall friction and harshness, regardless of load.

 You can also choose from a range of engine options.
 Most 2017–2018 Ram 2500s come with a 5.7L V8 that makes 383 hp and 400 lb-ft of torque (Tradesman, SLT, Big Horn/Lone Star trims).
 A 6.4L V8 (410 hp, 429 lb-ft of torque) is standard on the Laramie, Laramie Longhorn, Limited, and Power Wagon, or there's an available turbocharged 6.7L diesel V6 with a reinforced six-speed automatic that generates 370 hp and 800 lb.-ft. of torque.
 When properly equipped, the 6.7L diesel V6 (2017–2018 models) can tow an estimated 17,980 lbs.1

 The Big Horn/Lone Star trim offers you a well-rounded choice, which includes the following standard features on 2017–2018 models: